 The Red Light District of Amsterdam is no secret and everyone visiting the city must have heard about this neighborhood for sure.
 Though we did not have this on our list of must do we many times crossed paths with these alleys and several cannabis coffee shops as they are very close to the Dam Square.

 After the cruise, we walked down to the Dam Square to watch the most awaited Halloween Parade.
-By the time we reached the square the streets were filled with scary and spooky characters dressed for the event.
+By the time we reached the square the Halloween party had already began streets were filled with scary and spooky characters dressed in Halloween costumes for the event.
 The freaky procession with people dressed as zombies, witches, monsters, vampires and scary clowns was accompanied with band and music.
 We could spot the famed personalities Marilyn Monroe and Michael Jackson celebrating the ‘Immortal Fame’ theme for 2015.

 We definitely missed a lot of what Amsterdam had to offer but visiting the city during the remarkable Halloween festival was an indelible experience.
-One can also take a break from the city life of Amsterdam and take day trips to many fishing villages around the city for a laid back experience.
-Click here for day trips from Amsterdam.
+One can also take a break from the city life of Amsterdam and hop onto several day trips from Amsterdam to many fishing villages around the city for a laid-back experience.

 What are your views on visiting Amsterdam and how has been your experience?
 Do share in comments.